rebeccananono1/NutritionInLuganda/README.md

 # WOM.fm-Sandbox

-This is a template repository for [WOM.fm](https://wom.fm).
-Template repositories let users generate new repositories with the same directory structure and files.
-It can serve as a sandbox for the development of an audio web application that can be used by local organizations to make vital knowledge and practical information accessible to marginalized, often illiterate populations.
-You can use the template to create an identical repository on your own GitHub account to play and learn.
+WOM.fm is an open platform for accessible audio information  .on GBV .
+[This website](https://endyaenungi.netlify.app/) has been created to make audio information about nutrition accessible to Luganda speaking populations using short urls and QR codes.

 You can check out the final app by clicking [here](https://endyaenungi.netlify.app/).
 (Which gives you this repository published using [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source)).